Homological stability for Iwahori-Hecke algebras of type B: The complex of signed injective words

 is a filtration of $\mathcal{C}^\pm(n)$.
 The $F_p$ are not $R\mathcal{B}_n$-submodules, but they are $R\mathfrak{S}_n$-submodules, since the action of $\mathfrak{S}_n$ does not change the signs of the letters. \end{definition}

 \begin{remark} From the algebraic perspective that we will develop later, it is more natural to count positions from the right of the word, rather than the left.
-Unfortunately, this does not give a filtration in the Iwahori-Hecke setting, for technical reasons. \end{remark}
+Unfortunately, this does not give a filtration in the Iwahori-Hecke setting, for technical reasons.
+In fact the main difficulty in this work was identifying the correct filtration: many of the more obvious filtrations of $\mathcal{C}^\pm (n)$ do not carry over to the Iwahori-Hecke setting. \end{remark}

 Observe that by Theorem \ref{C(n)-acyclic}, we need only show that $F_p/F_{p-1}$ is highly acyclic.